• Skip to primary navigation

 Instructions

-6. In a 9×13″ baking dish, place a light layer of the cream mixture on the bottom.
+• In a 9x13-inch (23x33 cm) baking dish, place a light layer of the cream mixture on the bottom.
 Arrange a single layer of potatoes on top, overlapping them just slightly.
 Add some of the leeks and pancetta on top followed by some of the cream and gruyere cheese.

 Notes